uchicago-library/uchicago-library.github.io/docs/digital_collections.md

 collection in its database.
 If it does, then it automatically generates links to those browses using the routing schema described in the [Guide](#iiif-routing-scheme).

+To display the collection highlights, it sends a `GET` request to the URL in the _Highlighted records_ entry for the collection in the Wagtail database.
+Typically, this is a link to a list browse.
+If it gets information for displaying the highlights (images, links, basic metadata, etc.), then it displays the first five entries it gets back.

+### Browse Listings

 ## Wagtail: Routing Scheme